Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Measuring Persuasive Language

 \paragraph{Generating text with more or less persuasive language} We use different instruction-tuned LLMs to create text pairs where the generated texts exhibit either more or less persuasive language than the original ones.
 To this end, we employ zero-shot controlled text generation using language instructions \cite{lu-etal-2023-bounding,zhang2023survey}, as previous work shows that LLMs can change language style, though to different degrees - which is what we want to measure.
 Hence, we prompt different instruction-tuned LLMs to generate a paraphrase of an original text to contain either more or less persuasive language (controlling semantics) while keeping a similar text length (controlling structure).
 We aim to obtain a similar text length since it might be a shallow feature of persuasive language.
-See Appendix~\ref{appendix:sec:pairs} for exact prompts and model parameters.
-Since we want to enable benchmarking of different instruct-tuned LLMs on persuasive language capabilities, we ensure our dataset consists of output from different models.
+See App.~\ref{appendix:sec:pairs} for exact prompts and model parameters.
+We want to enable benchmarking of different instruct-tuned LLMs on persuasive language capabilities; we therefore ensure that our dataset includes output from different models, making it more diverse.
 We select open and access-only models and a small model.
-However, to ensure the best quality in the data, we use a larger proportion of the large state-of-the-art models: \begin{itemize}[noitemsep] \item \textbf{GPT-4 }[OpenAI] \cite{achiam2023gpt} \item \textbf{LLaMA3} [meta/meta-llama-3-70b-instruct] \cite{touvron2023llama} \item \textbf{Mixtral8x7B} [mistralai/mixtral-8x7b-instruct-v0.1] \cite{jiang2024mixtral} \end{itemize} The respective models make up $50\%, 33\%$ and $17\%$ of the generated part in the pairs in our dataset.
-The models are used to persuasively paraphrase different instances from the various sources to broaden variety in the dataset.
+However, to ensure the best quality in the data, we use a larger proportion of the larger state-of-the-art models: \begin{itemize}[noitemsep] \item \textbf{GPT-4 }[OpenAI] \cite{achiam2023gpt} \item \textbf{LLaMA3} [meta/meta-llama-3-70b-instruct] \cite{touvron2023llama} \item \textbf{Mixtral8x7B} [mistralai/mixtral-8x7b-instruct-v0.1] \cite{jiang2024mixtral} \end{itemize} The respective models make up $50\%, 33\%$ and $17\%$ of the generated part in the pairs in our dataset.
+The models are used to persuasively paraphrase different instances from the sources to broaden the variety in the dataset.
 For half the pairs, LLMs are prompted to generate more persuasive paraphrases, and less persuasive ones for the remaining pairs.